This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 • Precision: High

-Though rarely seen in the 3D printing industry, CleanGreen3D (formerly MCor) are trying to bring Laminated Object Manufacturing / Selective Deposition Lamination back into contention as a viable type of 3D printing process.
+Though rarely seen in the 3D printing industry, CleanGreen3D (formerly MCor) are one company manufacturing Laminated Object Manufacturing / Selective Deposition Lamination 3D printers.

 LOM involves sheets of either paper or plastic being placed across the build platform before being coated with an adhesive.
 Then, a heated roller passes over the paper or plastic sheet, melting the adhesive to the platform.
 A blade or laser then cuts the unwanted areas away, leaving the solid part.
 The process is repeated with additional sheets placed on the existing model, bonded with the melted adhesive, creating 3D parts made from paper or plastic sheets.